-Co-Curricular participants must have no failing grades and a trimester GPA of at least a 1.67 to be eligible.
-Students not meeting these minimum requirements will be considered ineligible as outlined in #3 below.
+Co-Curricular participants must have no failing grades and a semester GPA of at least a 1.67 to be eligible.
+Students not meeting these minimum requirements will be considered ineligible as outlined in #1 below.

-- 1. A student with an incomplete will be declared ineligible until the incomplete in that course is made up and a passing grade is earned. - Grade check and trimester grades will be used to determine eligibility.
-Trimester 3 grades will determine eligibility for the following academic year.
-For a student enrolled in the Youth Options Program, trimester grades will be used to determine eligibility. - 3.
-A student who becomes academically ineligible at each of the trimester grading periods may regain eligibility by meeting the "No F/GPA" policy following a period of 15 scheduled school days and nights of ineligibility.
-The 15-day ineligibility period will begin on the school day following the distribution of the report cards, except when ineligibility is incurred at the end of the school year.
-In this case, the minimum ineligibility period shall be the lesser of: - 21 consecutive calendar days beginning with the date of the earliest allowed competition/performance in a sport or activity, or: - One-third of the maximum number of competitions allowed in a sport/activity (rounded up if one-third results in a fraction). - 4.
+- A student who becomes academically ineligible at each of the trimester grading periods may regain eligibility by meeting the "No F/GPA" policy following a period of 15 scheduled school days and nights of ineligibility.
+The 15-day ineligibility period will begin on the school day following the distribution of the report cards. - 2.
 It will be the ineligible student's responsibility to obtain a "grade sheet" from the guidance office on the 15th day of ineligibility, get it filled out by each of his/her teachers and return it to the guidance office.
 If the grade sheet indicates a passing grade for all classes, the student will regain eligibility.
-A student can regain eligibility anytime after the 15th school day by raising all grades to a passing level up to the date of the next grading period. - 5.
+A student can regain eligibility anytime after the 15th school day by raising all grades to a passing level up to the date of the next grading period. - 3.
+Students with an incomplete will be declared ineligible until that incomplete is made up. - 4.
 A student is required to practice and attend meetings in the co-curricular program in order to maintain his/her status.
-However, if the coach/advisor feels it is in the athlete's best interest to skip practice to concentrate on academics, the coach/advisor may excuse the student from practice. - 6.
+However, if the coach feels it is in the athlete's best interest to skip practice to concentrate on academics, the coach may excuse the student from practice. - 5.
 A student making satisfactory progress in a school's prescribed course requirements as a member of a special education (EEN) class may be exempt from normal academic eligibility requirements if this is based on the student's IEP.